Classical analogies for the force acting on an impurity in a Bose-Einstein condensate

 Combining Eq. (\ref{eq:fp2}) with the expressions for the density perturbations, we have that the total force can be split into the contribution from the density variations in the BEC by causes external to the particle (initial preparation, stirring forces in $V_{ext}$, ...), and the density perturbations due to the presence of the particle $\fet{F}_p= \fet F^{(0)}+\fet F^{(1)}$:

 The perturbative splitting of the force in these two contributions is completely analogous to the corresponding classical-fluid case in the incompressible \cite{maxey1983equation} and in the compressible \cite{parmar2012equation} situations.
 The $\fet F^{(0)}$ contribution is the equivalent to the classical inertial or pressure-gradient force on a test particle, which does not disturb the fluid, in a inhomogeneous and unsteady flow.
-In the following it will be called the \emph{inertial} force.
-The $\fet F^{(1)}$ contribution takes into account perturbatively the modifications on the flow induced by the presence of the particle, and it will be called the \emph{self-induced drag} on the particle.
+We call this the \emph{inertial} force.
+The $\fet F^{(1)}$ contribution takes into account perturbatively the modifications on the flow induced by the presence of the particle, and it is called the \emph{self-induced drag} on the particle.
 To complete the comparison with the classical expressions \cite{maxey1983equation,parmar2012equation}, we need to express Eqs. (\ref{eq:fp_unperturb}) and (\ref{eq:fp_perturb}) in terms of the unperturbed velocity field $\fet v^{(0)}(\fet r,t)=\delta\fet v^{(0)}(\fet r,t)$ and of the particle speed $\fet V_p(t)=\fet{\dot r}_p(t)$.
 We are able to do so in a general situation for the inertial force $\fet F^{(0)}$.
 For $\fet F^{(1)}$, we obtain analytical expressions in the simple case where the impurity is moving with a constant velocity in an otherwise uniform BEC.

 The desired relationships between $\nabla \delta\rho_0$ and $\nabla \delta\rho_1$ in Eqs. (\ref{eq:fp_unperturb})-(\ref{eq:fp_perturb}), and $\delta\fet v^{(0)}$ and $\fet V_p$ will be obtained from the linearization of the dGPE Eq. (\ref{eq:GPe_dimless}) around the uniform steady state $\psi_h=1$: